 Required proof and claim information

-- Ordinary losses claims supporting documentation, which may include receipts or bank and credit card statements showing unreimbursed expenses.
+- Ordinary losses claims require supporting documentation, which may include receipts or bank and credit card statements showing unreimbursed expenses.

 - Lost time claims require a written description of the time spent dealing with the data breach.